Clostridioides Difficile (Antimicrobial)

 10 days

-Review at 7 days for effectiveness
+Review at 3 days and 7 days for response to treatment

 If vancomycin unavailable for 24 hours and ONLY if agreed with Microbiology